 Strawberries.
 They're great for naturally whitening your dog's teeth.
 They're also a great source of fiber and vitamin C for your fluffy companion.

 Blueberries.
-This superfood for humans is equally great for canines.
-It's packed full of antioxidants and fiber.
+This superfood for humans is equally great for canines, and it's packed full of antioxidants and fiber.

 Can Dogs Eat Microwave Popcorn?